 Weekly Schedule & Activities

 Volunteers work 5 days a week from Monday to Friday.
-Working hours at the school or educare center are between 08:00 and 14:00 or 09:00 and 12:00.
+Mondays are office based for both new and old volunteers.
+New volunteers receive their teacher training and additional information on our projects and the areas they will be working at.
+Old volunteers assist with planning for the week, equipment maintenance, re-organising storage spaces for equipment, donation sorting etc. Working hours at the school or educare center are between 08:00 and 14:00 or 09:00 and 12:00.
 Some days volunteers will work a full 8 hours and other days 4 to 5 hours depending on the needs of the project.

 Volunteers will help in the daily running of the projects including:

 - Teaching lessons to children in the older groups (colours, letters, shapes, art etc.) as well as teaching English through play and vocabulary stimulation

 - Stimulating smaller children in the younger groups with developmental toys, touch and by speaking English to them.
 We believe that speaking English to the children will assist them as they get older as English is compulsory later in their education.
 The earlier they learn, the more they will benefit.

 - Educating children in life lessons such as HIV, drugs etc.